 Get started looking for jobs:

-Connect with Health Professionals and Alumni
+Shadow and Connect with Health Professionals

 During the COVID-19 pandemic, when it is not possible for students to shadow in healthcare settings, you can still reach out to healthcare providers to see if they have time to talk with you by phone or in a video chat about their careers.
 When you ask to meet, always show sensitivity to the fact that they may have added responsibilities at work due to the pandemic.
 Some may not be able to meet.
 But others will and will want to give time to you.
 You can always reach out and see if providers have time for, and interest in, a meeting — and they can offer the time they have and want to give!